The amputation was the easy part.

 “Well, at least you know I’m unarmed.”

-“I’ll bet.”
-He straightened up.
-“All right, bud.
+“He’s a lucky man.
+Your husband, too.”
+He gave me a sly wink.
+“All right, ma’am.
 You can go.
 Sorry for the trouble.”

-“No worries.”
+“No trouble at all.”
 I flashed the Original Intent hand signal, making a circle with my thumb and middle finger and resting my index finger diagonally across it.
 “I’m a True Original,” I said, parroting the customary greeting of the Dear Leader’s followers.

 “My Intent is pure,” he responded in kind.
 Then he stepped aside so I could leave the screening area.
 “Have a good one.”